Please Note - If you are cruising around Australia you need to select Pacific.

 This will vary from insurer to insurer, normally there is a set number for the amount of adults who can be on the policy and generally the same for dependants, the common definition of “dependant” means your child or grandchild, not in full time employment, travelling with you for 100% of the time.

-You can purchase a policy up to 12 months in advance from the travel departure date.
+You can purchase a policy up to 12 months, usually 364 days (not 365) in advance from the travel departure date.

 Most travellers just print off a copy of their Certificate of Insurance and make a note of their travel insurer’s emergency helpline contact number.